matteobaldassarre/vue-boolflix/README.md

 ## Boolflix Medias
 Flip a media card by hovering on it and take a look at the main infos about the movie!
-You can also watch the movie genres and the first 5 cast members of that movie by clicking on the "Show Other Infos" button
+You can also watch the movie genres and the first 5 cast members of that movie by clicking on the "More" button

 ![movie-info](media/movie-info.gif)